-We will be staying at the – Hotel Vischio Kyoto by Granvia Hotel / Breakfast & Dinner included
+We will be staying at the Hotel Vischio Kyoto by Granvia Hotel.
+Breakfast and dinner included.

 All good things must end, unfortunately, and today we return to the Kyoto Itami/Osaka Kensai airports and depart for home.
 The photos, memories and friendships you made on the tour are yours to keep forever!

 Osprey Publishing and Geek Nation Tours want to start you off right with our tours and thus will get you reading about the history we will be visiting.
 Each of our Signature Battlefield tours will see books on the subject bound for your book shelves… Upon booking our Signature Battlefield Series: Feudal Japan and the Battlefields of Sekigahara 2019 we will be sending you Ninja 1460 – 1650, War in Japan 1467 – 1615, Kawanakajima 1533 – 64, Japanese Castles 1540 – 1640 All by Stephen Turnbull so you will be well acquainted with his work even prior to arriving in Japan…

 NOTE: Both the Sekigahara Festival and the Seki Cutlery Festival have NOT confirmed their dates.
 Currently, the date seem to be as per the above.
 Geek Nation Tours cannot not be held liable for a date change.
 On the odd chance the festivals are the same weekend, the Sekigahara festival will be chosen instead of the Seki Cutlery Festival.
 If both festivals are separated by more than a week, GNT will again choose the Sekigahara Festival.
 The DATES ABOVE MAY CHANGE.